pricklygorse/Interactive-Image-Background-Remover/README.md

 - **Zoom and Pan**: Zoom in on specific parts of the image and pan around for detailed editing.
 The models are only run on the viewed area so you can incrementally build up an image from higher resolution patches.
 - **Manual Paintbrush Mode**: Manually refine the background removal with a paintbrush tool for areas not covered by the models.
 - **Mask Refinement**: Smooth edges, filter anomalous areas and soften the mask for a natural look.
 You can directly edit the mask for high fidelity background removal.
+- **Alpha Matting and Trimap Editor**: Refine mask edges for improved accuracy with hair and similar features.
+You can use different matting models and also edit the trimap for higher quality results.
 - **Drop Shadow**: Basic drop shadow effect for the cutout object.
 - **Background Options**: Choose from various background colors or apply a blurred background effect.
 - **Image Editing**: Includes a built-in image editor and cropper to preprocess images before background removal.